tlevine/ypotf/docs/data-model.rst

 Inbox folder
 -------------
-Messages in the Inbox folders have three primary types, which are encoded as flags.
+Messages in the Inbox folders have two primary types, which are encoded as flags.

-1. Pending commands/data (UNSEEN)
+1. Pending commands/data (UNANSWERED)
-2. Applied commands/data (SEEN)
+2. Applied commands/data (ANSWERED)

-1. Incoming commands (UNSEEN UNANSWERED UNDRAFT UNFLAGGED)
-2. Processed commands (SEEN ANSWERED DRAFT UNFLAGGED)
-3. Pending master data (SEEN ANSWERED UNDRAFT FLAGGED)
-4. Current master data (SEEN ANSWERED UNDRAFT UNFLAGGED)

-these types, which are organized as primary and secondary types.
-Primary types are encoded in flags, and secondary types are encoded in headers.
+Secondary and tertiary types are encoded in headers; in the outline below, the headers in parantheses distinguish among the sub-types.

+1. Pending commands/data (X-Ypotf-Subscription)

-1. Incoming commands
+  1. Incoming commands (Subject)

-  a. help
+    1. help
-  b. list-archive
+    2. list-archive
-  c. subscribe
+    3. subscribe
-  d. unsubscribe
+    4. unsubscribe
-  e. list-confirm
+    5. list-confirm
-  f. message
+    6. message

-2. Pending master data
+  2. Pending subscriptions

-  a.
-Subscription requests
-  b.
-Publication requests

-3. Current master data

-  a.
-Subscription requests
-  b.
-Publication requests

-    New command
-        UNSEEN UNANSWERED UNDRAFT UNFLAGGED
-    Pending subscription/message
-        SEEN   UNANSWERED DRAFT   FLAGGED
-    Manually cancelled pending subscription/message
-        SEEN   UNANSWERED DRAFT   UNFLAGGED
+2. Applied commands/data (X-Ypotf-Subscription)

+  1. Applied commands
-    Current subscription/message
+  2. Current subscriptions
-        SEEN   ANSWERED   UNDRAFT FLAGGED
-    Manually cancelled current subscription/message
-        SEEN   ANSWERED   UNDRAFT UNFLAGGED
-    Commands that have completed
-        SEEN   ANSWERED   DRAFT   UNFLAGGED
-    Unused (I might use it for a blacklist.)
-        SEEN   ANSWERED   DRAFT   FLAGGED
-    Possible mistakes (ypotf will prompt for corrections.)
-        SEEN UNANSWERED   UNDRAFT UNFLAGGED might occur because someone accidentally read a new command in a MUA;
-        SEEN UNANSWERED   UNDRAFT FLAGGED might occurr because someone accidentally read a new command in a MUA and then flagged it;
-        UNSEEN UNANSWERED UNDRAFT FLAGGED might occur because someone accidentally flagged a new command in a MUA.
-        All other combinations with UNSEEN might occur because someone accidentally marked a message as unread in an MUA.